ntucker/babel-preset-anansi/README.md

 Setting this to true will run the minifier [babel-minify](https://github.com/babel/babel-minify)

+### typing: 'flow' | 'typescript'

+Adds support for these typecheckers.
+These remove the typings so the output runs in the target environment.

 ## Non-standard language support

 In addition to providing good production/development/testing transformations; some additional non-standard features